SciML/DiffEqFlux.jl/docs/src/examples/Supervised-NN-ODE-MNIST.md

 end
 ```

-And then loaded from main
+and then loaded from main
 ```
-# Main
+#Main
 const bs = 128
 x_train, y_train = loadmnist(bs)
 ```